Lichtenwald: Shared History Before 1971

 Even before 1971, there were many commonalities between Thomashardt and Hegenlohe.
 Between 1560 and 1819, both municipalities belonged to the Schlichten Forest Court, and in 1819 they even formed a united municipality with Schlichten and Baiereck, based in Thomashardt.
 After Baiereck and Schlichten left the association, the two remaining municipalities separated on 29 September 1825, regaining their independence.
 Historically, the towns were part of old Württemberg for centuries, then part of the Kingdom of Württemberg from 1806 to 1918, and afterwards part of the Free People's State of Württemberg.
 In 1945, the towns fell into the American occupation zone and thus became part of the newly founded state of Württemberg-Baden, which merged into the present state of Baden-Württemberg in 1952.
-Even before reuniting in 1971, Thomashardt and Hegenlohe joined together in a school association.
+Even before reuniting in 1971, Thomashardt and Hegenlohe joined in a school association.
 In 1962, a school building was constructed on the municipal border, which today houses the elementary school.